 If you are in this situation: This is what you can do: Do you want to find out whether we will cover the medical care or You can ask us to make a coverage decision for you. services you want?
-Go to the next section of this chapter, Section 5.2 .
-Have we already told you that we will not cover or pay for a medical You can make an appeal .
-(This means you are asking us to reconsider.) service in the way that you want it obe covered or paid for?
+Go to the next section of this chapter, Section 5.2 . lave we already told you that we vill not cover or pay for a medical You can make an appeal .
+(This means you are asking us to reconsider.) service in the way that you want it to be covered or paid for?
 Skip ahead to Section 5.3 of this chapter.
-Do you want to ask us to pay you You can send us the bill. ack for medical care or services ou have already received and paid or?
+Do you want to ask us to pay you You can send us the bill. back for medical care or services you have already received and paid for?
 Skip ahead to Section 5.5 of this chapter.